Configure IRM to use an on-premises AD RMS server

 This topic shows you how to configure IRM to use an AD RMS server.
-For details about how to accomplish the same task using Microsoft Azure Rights Management, see Configure IRM to Use Microsoft Azure Rights Management.
+For details about how to accomplish the same task using Microsoft Azure Rights Management, see Configure IRM to use Azure Rights Management.

 To learn more about IRM in Exchange Online, see Information Rights Management in Exchange Online.

 Estimated time to complete this task: 30 minutes

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Information Rights Management" entry in the Messaging policy and compliance permissions topic.

 The AD RMS server must be running Windows Server 2008 or later.
 For details about how to deploy AD RMS, see Installing an AD RMS Cluster.

 For details about how to install and configure Windows PowerShell and connect to the service, see Connect to Exchange Online using remote PowerShell.

 For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts in the Exchange admin center.

 The first step is to export a trusted publishing domain (TPD) from the on-premises AD RMS server to an XML file.
 The TPD contains the following settings needed to use RMS features: